 I confirm that, today, the Cabinet sub-committee on legislation agreed to a vetting amendment at stage 2, and I will lodge it.

 I thank the cabinet secretary for clarifying that.
 As we will head into stage 2 shortly after stage 1, I ask her whether she will take cognisance of something that I said in my opening speech.
 The bill is full of detail that it is hard for people to get their heads round.
-Police Scotland has said that it wants accelerated hearings, but the cabinet secretary said that they already exist under the regulations.
+Police Scotland has said that it wants accelerated hearings, but the cabinet secretary said that those already exist under the regulations.
 What is her understanding of that request about accelerated hearings?
 I can understand why, if somebody fails a drug test, we should not have to wait for a long process to conclude, but there might be other circumstances in which accelerated hearings would not be appropriate.
 Does the cabinet secretary agree that we need clarity on what is being asked for?

 In short, I take cognisance of that and we will endeavour to give as much clarity as possible.
 Obviously, with many of the recommendations, when it comes to the detail and how amendments are narrated and drafted, we have to be cognisant of unintended consequences.
 I reassure members that we are delving into the detail, as always, and will endeavour to provide clarity as much and as soon as is possible.